willymcallister/willymcallister.github.io/_articles/electric-potential.md

 ### Doing work in an electric field

+Assume big $Q$ is glued to the page, or held in place by a thumbtack so it can't move.
+Little $q$ is our test charge.
+We <u>slowly</u> push $q$ towards $Q$ and think about its electric potential energy.

 What does it mean to do work in an electric field?
-You are doing work when you push one charge towards another repelling charge, or pull it away from an attracting charge.
+You are doing work when you push one charge towards another repelling charge, (or pull it away from an attracting charge).

 We recruit a little dude to emphasize something has to hold $q$ in place so it doesn't move off to the left.
 The little dude pushes back on $q$ with exactly the repelling force from $Q$.